Skip to content

 Between September 2014 and January 2019, Natural England issued over 170 licences to control curlews around various airports.
 In May 2017, a single licence authorised the shooting of up to 1,700 of the species.

-Reducing the attractiveness of surrounding areas to large birds – for example by removing trees or other nesting habitat, or using noise and flare guns – can impinge on other wildlife populations.
-In addition, the law allows Natural England to issue licences to airports to control a range of bird species within an area 13 kilometres from the airport boundary, by shooting them, or by destroying nests or eggs.
+In addition, the law allows Natural England to issue licences to airports to control a range of bird species within an area 13 kilometres from the airport boundary, by shooting them, or by destroying nests or eggs – activities that are normally prohibited.
 The range of species that can be controlled in this way includes some threatened species, such as curlews and herring gulls, if an airport perceives that there is a safety issue.

 Biodiversity matters because it supports the vital benefits humans get from the natural environment.
 It contributes to the economy, health and well-being, and it enriches our lives.

-UK Biodiversity indicators 2020
+UK Biodiversity Indicators, 2023

-The Environment Act (2021), which aims to strengthen biodiversity protections with the planning system, made biodiversity net gain (on site, offsite or via purchasing biodiversity credits) a condition of planning permissions and development consents in England.
+The Environment Act (2021), which aims to strengthen biodiversity protections with the planning system in England, made biodiversity net gain (BNG) a condition of planning permissions and development consents in England.
+The new measures were launched by the Department for Environment, Food & Rural Affairs in February 2024.
+BNG can be on site, offsite or via purchasing biodiversity credits.
 Developers must be able to show that proposals will achieve a 10% net increase in biodiversity against a baseline (using a net gain toolkit).
-However, net gain effectively trades current losses in habitat area for promises of uncertain gains in habitat quality in the future (newly created habitats can take 30 years to mature).
-Questions have been raised about how net gain will be monitored and regulated.

-Meanwhile, some airport expansion plans risk harm to highly sensitive wildlife sites.
-For example, the Oglet Shore on the River Mersey is a RAMSAR site and a designated Site of Special Scientific Interest, but it is also adjacent to Liverpool John Lennon Airport which is planning to expand.
+The Oglet Shore on the River Mersey is a RAMSAR site and a designated Site of Special Scientific Interest, but it is also adjacent to Liverpool John Lennon Airport which is planning to expand.
 Local people fear that the airport’s ambitions for growth will cause considerable harm to Oglet Shore’s ecosystem, and there is little confidence that the planning system will afford the site the necessary protections.

 Some airports, such as Heathrow and Gatwick, are keen to promote their biodiversity projects located in wildlife areas around the airports.
 However, in the context of noise and light pollution from commercial aircraft operations, the effectiveness of these projects in helping to halt the decline of biodiversity in the UK, or even locally, is far from clear.